-Hammersmith and Fulham Council have closed London’s Hammersmith Bridge indefinitely, to all traffic, after the recent heatwave was discovered to have caused further cracks.
+Hammersmith and Fulham Council initially closed London’s Hammersmith Bridge in 2019 to all traffic, with pedestrians and cyclists still able to cross the Bridge from Barnes to Hammersmith.
+In 2020, the bridge was closed to all traffic after a heatwave was discovered to have caused further cracks.

-The latest discovery means that all traffic will now be blocked from using the bridge and no boats will be allowed to pass underneath it.
+The discovery of a heatwave causing further cracks meant that all traffic would be blocked from using the bridge and no boats would be allowed to pass underneath it.

 “We have some of the best engineers in the world working on this scheme.
 They advise we now face a similar dilemma.